acroz/acroz.github.io/_posts/2016-06-23-digit-characterisation.md

 title:  "Digit Characterisation with Neural Networks"
 date:   2016-06-23 02:32:00 +0100
 categories: machinelearning neuralnetworks python numpy scipy
-summary: Blurb about digit characterisation with neural networks.
+summary: In previous posts we covered the theory and implementation of neural
+         networks.
+Now it's time to demonstrate a common application of them - recognition of handwritten digits.
 series:
     name: "Neural Networks"
     index: 4